hstanford/ARQL-old/README.md

 ### source

-A collection of objects, which often contain fields from multiple base objects.
+A collection of objects.
 A model is the most basic type of source.

 ### transform